Dog Supplies Dog Treats Dog Training Tips Dog Behavior Puppy Training

 • Lumps and bumps.
 It's easy to immediately think "tumor" when you find a strange lump on your dog.
 However, many lumps are benign and will not cause the dog problems.
 Bring your dog to the vet to get it checked out - there are so many types of lumps it's not possible to "self-diagnose" them.
 It's best to have the vet use his or her experience to determine whether further testing needs to be done.

 • Obesity.
 This can occur in dogs of any age.
 If your dog takes in more calories than he burns, then he will gain weight.
-Extra weight can cause problems of its own in addition to making it less enjoyable for your dog run around, as he may tire easily.
+Extra weight can cause problems of its own in addition to making it less enjoyable for your dog run around, as he may tire easily or develop .

 The feeding guidelines on the back of commercial dog food bags is just that: a guideline.
 You will need to adjust your dog's intake to achieve or maintain a healthy weight.
 A healthy weight means you should be able to feel your dog's ribs easily with just slight pressure.
 Your dog should have a definite "waist" and a "tucked tummy".
 If your dog is shaped like a solid little cylinder (or worse, a saggy cylinder!), then perhaps it's time to adjust his feeding.